- CLASS: Mammalia (Mammals)

 A single fishing cat came to the San Diego Zoo in 1961 from Bangkok, but it passed away the same year.
 In 1986, we received a pair as part of a breeding loan from the Royal Rotterdam Zoo in the Netherlands.
 The pair was successful, with kittens born that same year!
 More fishing cats arrived from Burma and the Cincinnati Zoo for breeding purposes, with most of the offspring going to the Singapore Zoo.

-In 1996, keepers raised a trio of kittens in our nursery facility after their mother rejected them.
-In the wild, the kittens would have learned to fish by watching their mother, so our nursery keepers took on the task!
+In 1996, wildlife care specialists raised a trio of kittens in our nursery facility after their mother rejected them.
+In the wilderness, the kittens would have learned to fish by watching their mother, so our nursery care specialists took on the task!
 At first, the kittens were fascinated by the fish swimming in a shallow wading pool.
 They took to the water like pros and jumped in after the fish, darting after the quick movements, but they weren’t sure how to catch them.
-Their keeper reassured them and picked up the fish herself, showing it to them and letting them smell it.
+Their wildlife care specialist reassured them and picked up the fish herself, showing it to them and letting them smell it.
 The cats instinctively bit at the fish and then began batting at them in the water with their paws.
 It didn’t take long before they were scooping up the minnows, throwing them out of the pool, and eating them, just like their wild counterparts do.

 Fishing cats depend on water in their habitat, but this is likely to cause trouble for future generations.
 It has been estimated that about 50 percent of Southeast Asia wetlands are disappearing as the human population grows.
 These wetland areas are affected by pollution, over-farming and the use of chemical fertilizers at farms that drain into wetlands, over-fishing by humans, and drainage issues.
 Fishing cats do not need to live near water but always choose to make their home there.
 This choice may not be the best but appears to be what the fishing cat prefers.